visit-dav/visit/src/doc/python_scripting/functions.rst

     The AddOperator function adds a VisIt operator to the active plots.
 The operator argument is a string containing the name of the operator to be added to the active plots.
-The operatore name must be a valid operator plug-in name that is a member of the tuple returned by the OperatorPlugins function.
+The operatore name must be a valid operator plugin name that is a member of the tuple returned by the OperatorPlugins function.
 The all argument is an integer that determines whether or not the operator is applied to all plots.
 If the all argument is not provided, the operator is only added to active plots.
 Once the